Buying and Selling Houses in Malaysia

 1. Who is eligible to purchase houses in Malaysia?

 - Any Malaysian is eligible to purchase houses in Malaysia but only Malaysian citizens can purchase low-cost houses.
 All low-cost houses buyers need to submit their application to the State Authority.
-And the low-cost houses are only offer to the lower income group.
+And the low-cost houses are only offer to the lower income group.- There are also houses that only available to Malays which are built on Malay Reservation Land.

 - All the developers in Malaysia need to preserve 30% of their houses for “bumiputeras” (Malays and other native Malaysian).
 For those Bumiputeras they will enjoy a certain percentage of discount for buying houses as well.